Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Instructions

-• In a large mixing bowl, using a handheld mixer on medium speed, cream together the butter and powdered sugar for 1 to 2 minutes or until light and fluffy.
-Add the peppermint extract and kosher salt.
-Mix for another 30 seconds until incorporated.
+• In a large mixing bowl, using a handheld mixer on medium speed, beat together the softened unsalted butter, sifted powdered sugar, and peppermint extract for 1-2 minutes or until the butter is light and fluffy.

 • Using an offset spatula, or a butter knife, frost each cookie making sure to not go all the way to the edge of the cookie.